 - Whole grains such as barley, oats, brown rice, and whole wheat products (bread, pasta, crackers)

-- Nuts, including almonds, peanuts, and pistachios
+- Nuts and seeds, including almonds, peanuts, and pistachios

 - Whole wheat cereals such as bran flakes, shredded wheat, and other cereals